Egerton Marcus

 Egerton Marcus (born February 2, 1965) is a Canadian former professional boxer who competed from 1989 to 2007.
 As an amateur, he won the silver medal in the middleweight division at the 1988 Summer Olympics in Seoul.

 Early life

 Egerton is the third child of five.
+His mother Joyce Fraser was a boxer in Guiana.
 He has two older brothers (Neville and Christopher D. Amos) and two younger sisters (Sharon and Felicia).
 Born in Goed Fortuin, Essequibo Islands-West Demerara, British Guiana, he came to Canada in 1973 and was raised in Toronto, Ontario.
 He is the nephew of Charles Amos who fought for Guyana in the 1968 Summer Olympics and first cousin of Troy Amos-Ross who competed in the light heavyweight division at the 1996 Summer Olympics in Atlanta, Georgia and 2000 Summer Olympics in Sydney, Australia.

 Amateur career

 Egerton won the middleweight silver medal representing Canada at the 1988 Olympics in Seoul, South Korea.
 His results were: